Date: 25 October 2013. Fish Training 101.

 to the fish.
 On a boat away from a dock and without an easy way to get rid

-of trash, it's essential to off-load garbage.
-[Definition of trash versus
+of trash, it is essential to off-load *garbage.
+By

-virtue of chumming the fish and teaching them to come to the Thump, I'm
+virtue of chumming the fish and teaching them to come to the Thump, I am

-also making trips to shore less onerous as I'll have less to haul in and
+also making trips to shore less onerous because I will have less to haul in and

 dispose of properly.